karthik0036/MaximumGenerics/README.md

 - Write parameter constructor<br>
 - Write testMaximum method to internally call the static testMaximum method passing the 3 instance variables<br>
 - Define new test case to use the Generic Class<br>

+#UC-4:
+# Extend the max method to take more then three parameters
+-Use Options and Sorting